Stocktaking 101 For Bars, Restaurants And Cafes

 • Make sure that you have a specific place for each stock item that is labelled and all of the staff are aware of this.
 It can be extremely difficult to count things that are spread out all over your site and aren’t in the same place every week.

 • Ensure that all fridges are re-stocked each night.
 This helps because if you know that you can fit a certain number of bottles per row in a drinks fridge it becomes much faster to count.
-Ie Once you are confident a fridge is being correctly stocked each night, you can simply enter the total of all stock items in the fridge, without having to count every individual bottle.

 • Ensure you have a process so that only one box of each stock item is opened at any one time.
 It is much easier if you have full boxes to count.
-If you have the space, a part box shelf is a good idea, and staff should always check this before opening a new box.

 • Do the same in the kitchen.
 Don’t open containers or packages before the previous full container or packet has been used.
-Try and have a section in your chiller or fridges where part containers or packets are kept.

 • Try not to over order stock items, it just means you have to count more.

-Ensure all stock items are setup with the correct units
+Ensure all stock items are set up with the correct units

-It's really important that all of your stock items are setup correctly, both so the calculated amount of each item you should use is correct and so the amount of each stock item you count is accurately reflected when you produce a cost of goods report.
+It’s really important that all of your stock items are set up correctly, both so the calculated amount of each item you should use is correct and so the amount of each stock item you count is accurately reflected when you produce a cost of goods report.

 • By Weight — Kilos and Grams

-• By Volume - Litres and Ml's
+• By Volume — Litres and Millilitres

 • By Count — Pack Size and Count Size